Phosphatidylinositol and Related Phosphoinositides

 4. Phosphatidylinositides in Plants

-In plants as in animals, there are innumerable requirements for phosphatidylinositol and polyphosphoinositides, which exert their regulatory effects by acting as ligands that bind to protein targets via lipid-binding domains so altering their enzymatic properties.
+In plants as in animals, there are innumerable requirements for phosphatidylinositol and polyphosphoinositides, which regulate metabolism by acting as ligands that bind to protein targets via lipid-binding domains so altering their enzymatic properties.
 After the divergence of the animal and plant kingdoms during evolution, it appears that polyphosphoinositide metabolism developed in different ways so the details of the processes in each are very different, not least because the subcellular locations of phosphoinositides differ appreciably between plants and animals.
-Phosphatidylinositol per se is of course the precursor of the phosphorylated forms and determines their fatty acid compositions.
+Phosphatidylinositol is of course the precursor of the phosphorylated forms and determines their fatty acid compositions.
 It inhibits programmed cell death by acting as the biosynthetic precursor of the sphingolipid ceramide phosphoinositol and so reducing the levels of ceramide.

 As in animals, the various phosphoinositides (five in total) are produced and inter-converted rapidly by kinases and phosphatases (in many isoforms) in different cellular membranes in response to environmental or developmental cues.
-Phosphatidylinositol is generated mainly in the endoplasmic reticulum, while PI 4-kinases and their product are located in the trans-Golgi network and nucleus, and PI(4)P 5-kinases and product are present in the plasma membrane.
+Phosphatidylinositol is generated mainly in the endoplasmic reticulum, while PI 4-kinases (3 isoforms in Arabidopsis) and their product are located in the trans-Golgi network and nucleus, and PI(4)P 5-kinases (11 isoforms in Arabidopsis) and product are present in the plasma membrane.
 During the biosynthesis of polyphosphoinositides, the first phosphorylation occurs at the hydroxyl groups at positions 3 or 4 of the inositol ring, catalysed by the appropriate kinases, while the second phosphorylation then takes place at position 5; PI 5-phosphate is produced by the action of a phosphatase on PI 3,5‑bisphosphate.
-Most other metabolites are produced via phosphatidylinositol 3-phosphate, and reports that some phosphatidylinositol 3,4,5-trisphosphate may be produced from phosphatidylinositol 4,5‑bisphosphate require confirmation.
+Most other metabolites are produced via PI(3)P, and reports that some phosphatidylinositol 3,4,5-trisphosphate may be produced from phosphatidylinositol 4,5‑bisphosphate need confirmation.
 In contrast to mammalian phosphatidylinositol 3-kinases, which accept both phosphatidylinositol and its monophosphates as substrates, the plant enzyme acts only on the former.

 Polyphosphoinositide metabolism in plants